 If your dog is licking their paws excessively, it could be an indication of behavior issues or health problems.
-Your dachshund could be licking their paws excessively if they are itching irritating or painful.

 You may observe your dog licking excessively when they have stepped on something that causes discomfort, or when a foreign object lodges on the toes causing paw injury.